graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 There are three ways to interact with the POS protocol.
 They are staking, rewards, and slashing.
 The spec will be described with these three ways in mind.

-TODO: explain the relationship between index chains and subgraphs.

 ---
 ---